karlgodtliebsen/ai-playground/README.md

 # ai-playground
 The purpose of this repository is to provide a playground for learning about using AI API, specifically OpenAI and other language models, using dotnet.
 It aims to demonstrate how to integrate and use AI products together with dotnet technologies.

+## Update October 2023
+The upcoming tasks are:
+- Rebuild Semantic Kernel and Semantic Memory and KafkaNewsFeed+Semantic Memory
+- Verify the new GGUF models
+- Look into new Wizard, Orca and Dolphin models
+- OpenSource Model for OpenAI (Dolpin ?)
+- Use the integration og Semqntic Kernal and LLamaSharp
+- Better image classification

 ### OpenAI:
 A dotnet Client 'OpenAI.Client' with a Test project and a WPF application that shows how to use it.